How to Qualify as a Foreign Business in California

 • an authorized signature.

-You must include a certificate of good standing with your application.
-The certificate must have been issued within the last six months by the agency where the LLC was formed (usually a secretary of state in the state where your LLC is organized).
+You must include a current certificate of good standing with your application.
+The certificate must be issued by the agency where the business was formed (usually a secretary of state).

-If your LLC transacts business in California without authority, it cannot bring a lawsuit in the state.
-However, not being registered does not prevent your LLC from defending a lawsuit in California.
-Also, a member or manager of the LLC is not liable for the LLC's debts, obligations, and other liabilities solely because the company transacted business in California without a certificate of registration.
+LLCs that don't have a valid registration certificate also can't file a lawsuit in California.
+However, not being registered doesn't prevent your LLC from defending against a lawsuit in California.
+Also, a member or manager of the LLC isn't liable for the LLC's debts, obligations, and other liabilities solely because the company transacted business in California without a certificate of registration.
+(Cal.
+Corp.
+Code § 17708.07 (2023).)

 Get Professional Help